Wildboar-Software/directory/doc/env.md

 Whitespace-separated NSAP URLs that locate this DSA.
 This is important for enabling other DSAs to chain requests to this DSA.
 These NSAP URLs are used to populate the `myAccessPoint` attribute in the Root DSE.

+**WARNING:** Do NOT include usernames and passwords in any URL (e.g. `https://username:password@example.com`) you supply with this environment variable.
+These URLs will be disclosed freely to all users regardless of authentication or access control, so nothing sensitive should be included in them at all.

 ## MEERKAT_NO_COLOR